 There are more high-end options that have push-button readjustments, but they are not necessary.

-Thermometers are needed for all types of greenhouses, even portable ones.
+Thermometers are needed for all types of greenhouses, even small and portable ones.

 Also, consider a soil thermometer to gauge the temperature of the soil.